akumosstl/templates/java_interview/01_jdk-internal.md

 Loading classes from non-standard locations (databases, networks, encrypted files).
 Implementing plugin architectures where different plugins might have conflicting dependencies.
 Dynamically loading and unloading classes at runtime.

+# JDK Internals

+***Memory Areas (Runtime Data Areas)***

+These are created by the JVM during its execution to store data required for program execution.

+***Method Area***

+Stores class-level data, including static variables, method code, and constant pool.

+***Heap***

+Stores all objects and arrays created during program execution.
+This is where garbage collection primarily operates.

+***Stack***

+Each thread has its own private JVM stack, which stores local variables, partial results, and method calls (frames).

+***PC Registers***

+Each thread has a program counter register that stores the address of the currently executing JVM instruction.

+***Native Method Stacks***

+Used for native methods (methods written in languages other than Java, like C/C++).

+***Execution Engine***

+Responsible for executing the bytecode loaded by the classloader.

+***Interpreter***

+Reads and executes bytecode instructions one by one.

+***Just-In-Time (JIT) Compiler***

+Compiles frequently executed bytecode into native machine code during runtime to improve performance.
+It identifies "hot spots" in the code and compiles them for faster execution.

+***Garbage Collector (GC)***

+Automatically manages memory by identifying and deallocating objects that are no longer referenced by the program, preventing memory leaks.

+***Native Method Interface (JNI)***

+Allows Java code to interact with native applications and libraries written in other languages.

+Native Method Libraries:

+Libraries written in other languages that are loaded and used by native methods through JNI.

 # ClassNotFound exception and NoClassDefFoundError